usubalang/usuba/_posts/2020-01-07-usuba-genesis.md

 tel
 ```

-An introduction to the syntax will be given in a later post, but even
+The code should be self explanatory: the main function `Rectangle`
-without it, the code should be self explanatory: the main function
+takes a plaintext as a tuple of 4 16-bit elements, and a key as a 2D
-`Rectangle` takes a plaintext as an array of 4 16-bit elements, and a
+array, and computes 25 rounds, each calling the functions `ShiftRows`,
-key as a 2D array, and computes 25 rounds, each calling the functions
+described as 3 left-rotations, and `SubColumn`, which computes a
-`ShiftRows`, described as 3 left-rotations, and `SubColumn`, which
+lookup in a table.
+This code is simple, and as close to the
-computes a lookup in a table.
-This code is painfully simple, and as
+specification as can be.
+Yet, it compiles to a C code which is 10-15%
-close to the specification as can be.
-Yet, it compiles to a C code
+faster than the reference implementation [6], while being much simpler
-which is 10-15% faster than the reference implementation [6], while
+and more generic, since the latter explicitly uses SSE and AVX SIMD
-being much simpler and more generic, since the latter explicitly uses
+extensions, whereas the Usuba code is not bound to a specific SIMD
-vector extensions for specific architectures.
+extension.

 <!--